Catalog -> Miscellaneous -> Miscellaneous ingredients

 Baking powder is generally safe for consumption in small amounts.
 However, consuming large quantities of baking powder can lead to a high intake of sodium, which can contribute to high blood pressure and other health conditions.
 Additionally, some individuals may be sensitive to the other ingredients in baking powder, such as aluminum, and may experience adverse reactions.
 It's important to use baking powder in moderation and to be mindful of your overall sodium intake from all sources.

-How much baking powder should I eat per day?
+How much baking powder should i eat per day?

 It is not recommended to eat baking powder as a standalone food item.
 Baking powder is typically used as a leavening agent in baking and should be used in accordance with recipes.
 Consuming large amounts of baking powder can result in excess sodium intake and potential digestive issues.

-Baking powder Allergies
+Baking powder allergies

 Baking powder typically contains cornstarch, which may cause allergic reactions in individuals with corn allergies.
 It's important to carefully read the ingredient labels and choose a baking powder that is specifically labeled as corn-free if you have a corn allergy.
 Additionally, some individuals may be sensitive to the aluminum found in certain baking powders, so opting for aluminum-free varieties can be beneficial.